MohammadFakhraee/Custom-Brush-App/README.md

 # Custom-Brush-App
 This app is a training app which focuses on implementing different types of brushes in different types of views such as View, TextView, SurfaceView in order to maximize fps.
-Brushes like markers, pens, sliced brushes, sprays, patterns, connectives and etc are implemented.
+Brushes like markers, pens, sliced brushes, sprays, patterns, connectives and etc are implemented

+Also this application is my first use of Kotlin language in android.

 # Motivation
 Prevously I was working on a painting app which was using 4 brushes and also had a low fps.
 These were making the app annoying and slow.
 So I worked on this application for make different types of brushes and test different views in order to improve performance.